-The GEM Listing Rules apply as much to overseas issuers as they do to Hong Kong issuers, subject to the additional requirements, modifications or exemptions set out or referred to in this Chapter.
+The GEM Listing Rules apply as much to overseas issuers as they do to Hong Kong issuers.
+This Chapter sets out the additional requirements, modifications or exemptions that apply to an overseas issuer listed or to be listed on GEM.
+This includes an overseas issuer that has a dual listing.
 Overseas issuers are encouraged to contact the Exchange if they envisage any difficulties in complying fully with the relevant requirements.

 Any references in the GEM Listing Rules to directors of the issuer shall be construed as references to members of the overseas issuer's governing body.

 The following requirements apply in addition to those set out in Chapter 11:—